 1. Based on your experiments, how much variability in light sensor readings would you expect for repeated measurements of a constant light source?
 Are there any advantages/disadvantages of averaging multiple readings from the same IR sensor?

-2. Based on the CutieBot IR sensor configuration, are the IR sensors good sensors to determine the distance from a light source in the environment?
+2. Based on your experiments, are the IR sensors good sensors to determine the distance to a light source in the environment?
 Why or why not?
 3. Compare the angular resolution of the IR sensor as stated in the datasheet with your experimental results.
 How are they similar/different?
 Why?

-- 4. Why does the Handy Board return a small number with high IR light levels and a high number with low IR light levels? - 5.
-Explain the strategy that you found most successful for making the CutieBot follow a light source.
+4. Why does the Handy Board return a small number with high IR light levels and a high number with low IR light levels?
+5. Explain the strategy that you found most successful for making the CutieBot find your victim.